Borstal, Rochester

-Borstal is a place in the Medway unitary authority of Kent in South East England.
-Originally a village near Rochester, it has become absorbed by the expansion of Rochester.
+Borstal is a location in the Medway unitary authority of Kent in South East England.
+Originally a village near Rochester, it has become absorbed by the expansion of that town.
 The youth prison at Borstal gave its name to the Borstal reform school system.

 History

 Its name came from Anglo-Saxon burg-steall "fort site" or "place of refuge", likely referring to the hill there.
-The hill is now the home to Fort Borstal.
-However, local resident Donald Maxwell argued that a 'borstal' was "a track up a chalk hill", claiming to have heard local farmers use the term in this way.
+The hill is now home to Fort Borstal.
+However, artist Donald Maxwell, a local resident, argued that a 'borstal' was "a track up a chalk hill", saying he had heard local farmers use the term in that way.
+(Maxwell lived at No. 3 Borstal Villas from 1908 to 1930.)

 The village is mentioned in the Domesday Book of 1086 as Borchetelle, and then consisted of a 50-acre meadow, six households and two watermills.
 By 1769 this riverside farm was called Bostle, and probably had been joined by a wayside inn called the White Horse on the valley road above.
 In about 1830 Borstal House was built near the farm, and at the time of the 1840s Tithe Map the settlement was just a hamlet of a few cottages, mostly owned by local woman Mary Tuff.
 She sold her nearby lime-works in 1853, which was developed into a cement factory owned from 1864 by London solicitor Samuel Barker Booth.
 Its success led to the hamlet's growth into a village of terraced houses with two new pubs, shops and a workmen's institute.
 A second cement factory, called Borstal Manor, opened in 1898 near the original Domesday settlement.
 Both works closed in 1900, but continued to produce cement intermittently until about 1920.
 The village went into a decline when its factories closed, but underwent a resurgence of new house-building in the 1930s, when it became a suburb of Rochester.
 Borstal House, by then renamed Borstal Manor, was demolished in about 1960.
-The western end of the Domesday meadow is now crossed by the M2 motorway and the Channel Tunnel Rail Link.
+The western end of the meadow mentioned in Domesday Book is now crossed by the M2 motorway and the Channel Tunnel Rail Link.
 The rest of it has been built on.

 The parish church, built in 1879, is dedicated to St Matthew.
 It was built on land donated by Mary Tuff's son Thomas, who also dedicated a window in the church to Saints Matthew and Margaret.
-Another window is dedicated to Marian Tuff, the wife of Rochester MP Charles Tuff Jnr (the grandson of Mary), and her sister Martha Emily Browne.
+Another window is dedicated to Marian Tuff, the wife of Rochester MP Charles Tuff Jr. (the grandson of Mary), and her sister Martha Emily Browne.

-The artist Donald Maxwell lived at No. 3 Borstal Villas from 1908 to 1930.